 Despite the overall positive percentage composition, we don’t trust the generalities and lack of transparency in the ingredient list.
 Since companies will try to make the ingredients sound as good as possible, the choice to use generic terms instead of actually naming items hints at low-quality ingredients.

 Due to this serious issue, our panel agreed to take off 3 stars.

 The first ingredient in all Crave dog food recipes is always a named protein.
 While this is usually good news, in this specific case it doesn’t work.
 Following their tendency to only use generalities, the first ingredient is always “meat” with the by-line “from chicken, poultry, beef, fish…” depending on the recipe.
 We don’t know the specific sources, and we can assume that percentages of these animal products change per bag.

 On the other hand, these recipes aren’t single-protein recipes.
-If your dog is sensitive to specific proteins, this isn’t the right brand since you’ll never know the specific amounts of each protein used.
+If your dog is like mine and sensitive to specific proteins, this isn’t the right brand since you’ll never know the specific amounts of each protein used.